wp-plugins/arconix-shortcodes/readme.txt

 2. Creating a Portfolio Item

 == Changelog ==

+= 1.1.1 =
+* Fixed a php error when not using any "features"
+* Fixed some display inconsistencies when using the taxonomy filter

 = 1.1.0 =
 * Added ability to choose which feature term is displayed or hidden through a shortcode argument